Pre-Procedure Info and FAQ’s

 - Regarding anticoagulants blood thinners – long-term use of aspirin, ibuprofen, and some herbs reduce clotting time.
 This results in increased bleeding and bruising which will affect the implantation of pigment.
 Additionally, this increases healing time – please refrain from all of these products at least three days prior to appointment.

-- Alcohol and caffeine can also thin the blood, please seriously limit consumption three days prior to appointment.
+- Alcohol can also thin the blood, please seriously limit consumption three days prior to appointment.

 - Blood disorders that affect clotting, such as hemophilia, sickle cell anemia, and platelet disorders, could interfere with the implantation of pigment.
 However, it is possible to receive successful implantation of permanent cosmetics.